-Progress Code PM4IE22F
+Progress Code PM4IE23

 Module Type Lectures

-Course Coordinator Paloma Rico Castro (RICPO2) / Arjan de Bont (BONA01)
+Course Coordinator Arjan de Bont (BONA01)

-Lecturers 1AF: Katarzyna Kapliński (KAPK01)
+Lecturers 1A/B: Arjan de Bont (BONA)

-1BF: Katarzyna Kapliński (KAPK01)
+1C/D: Niklas Meisel (MEIN)

-1CF: Arjan de Bont (BONA01)
+1E/F: Thom Dirks (DIRT)

-Domain Domain Category PLO's MLO's Tools for working & Management 22 (TWM22) Organisation & People Draft the strategic cycle of part(s) of the organization (process Students can demonstrate an understanding of the strategic cycle of a company (internal and external and content). environment and their interplay).
+Domain Domain Category PLO's MLO's Tools for working & Management 22 (TWM22) Organisation & People Draft the strategic cycle of part(s) of the organization (process and content).
+Students demonstrate an understanding of the strategic cycle of a company (internal and external environment, financial perspective).
 Tools for working & Management 23 (TWM23) Organisation & People Assess the impact of change on the organisation.
-Students can demonstrate an understanding of change (a general notion or approach to change, helpful in developing specific ideas for changes that lead to improvement) in organizations.
+Students demonstrate an understanding of change (a general notion or approach to change, helpful in developing specific ideas for changes that lead to improvement) in organizations.

-As future business leaders and line managers, students will be involved in strategy determination and people management.
-Therefore, students need to acquire basic knowledge of strategy, organization and Human Resources Management (HR).
+As future business leaders and line managers, students will be involved in strategy determination and the management of their (human) resources.
+Therefore, students need to acquire basic knowledge of strategy and organization.
 As a supporting module to the 1st and 2nd semester project, PM4 Organisations and People I will provide students with the required theoretical and practical knowledge on these themes.

 During the 1st semester the module focusses on strategy and organization.
-The focus of the 2nd semester will be on Human Resources Management.
+The focus of the 2nd semester will be on human resources management.